patters-match/pceadvance/README.md

 ## Advanced

 ### SRAM
-The first 8KB of the GBA SRAM is the PC Engine SRAM, this can be exchanged between other PC Engine emulators, I think you have to change MagicEngine's INI to old format.
+The first 8KB of the GBA SRAM is the PC Engine SRAM.
+This can be exchanged between other PC Engine emulators, I think you have to change MagicEngine's INI to old format.
 Use a *CD-ROM System* ROM to manage your PC Engine SRAMs, press Select to access the SRAM manager.
 The US version is encrypted, don't forget to decrypt it.